evrenvarol/outlook-taskboard/README.md

 13. Optional saving of filter state via CONFIG file
 14. Optional use of privacy filter via CONFIG file

+TODO:
+- Add tooltips to the buttons
+- Look into performance issues, because currently it re-reads the tasks from Outlook quite often
+- implement error logging by sending a mail to myself

 ----- End -----

 BillyMcSkintos' additions to the original Readme file: